 application, a real database should be configured for real use.

-The included database is located in the backend
+The included database is located in the backend directory

 and is named DB.sqlite